alirezarezaeikalat/mit-6.0001/readMe.txt

             t[0]   will gets 2
             (2, "mit", 3) + (5, 6)   -> (2, "mit", 3, 5, 6)
-            t[1:2]  gives ("mit",)  the last comma is neccessary, because without comma it is just a string not tuple t[1:3]  gives ("mit", 3)
+            t[1:2]  gives ("mit",)  the last comma is necessary, because without comma it is just a string not tuple t[1:3]  gives ("mit", 3)
             len(t)      gives 3
             t[0] = 4          will gives an error because tuples are --immutable--